-Welcome to the Virtual Data Lake documentation!#
+Welcome to the crandas documentation!#

 If you are new to crandas, the Getting Started guide will walk you through the process of installing the crandas library, creating and manipulating tables.
 This guide also provides information on MPC and some design choices in crandas.
 For more in-depth information about functionalities, consult the User Guide.
 Additionally, you can go through some Tutorials to familiarize yourself with the different features present in crandas.
+Finally, for more generic information about the VDL, the components it consists of and the role that crandas has as a part of this, the user is referred to the product page of the Roseman Labs knowledge base.

 Reference